Teun/SnappetChallenge/README.md

 ### Structure/Tools
 After creating a SQL Server instance in AWS(private, but free account) but failing to do bulk inserts, i decided to use a nuget package to convert the cvs file to a datatable on the fly.

-The solution contains a Restful WCF service which will provide the data in JSON format.
+The solution contains a RESTful WCF service which will provide the data in JSON format.

 The TutorOverview html page uses jquery to retrieve the required data from this WCF service.